LauJensen/clojureql/README.md

 **(where) is not used in the relation model as the string notation is not yet available**

 Below is just for inspiration.
-View the function (test-suite) in core.clj instead!
+View the function (test-suite) in demo.clj instead!

     ;;; (where "(%1 < %2) AND (avg(%1) < %3)" :income :cost :expenses)
     ;;; > "WHERE (income < cost) AND (avg(income) < expenses)"